vilya/Shadertron/README.md

-A program for running ShaderToy scripts on your local computer, instead of in a web browser.
+Run ShaderToy scripts on your local computer, instead of in a web browser.

-It watches the shader files in use by your project and automatically reloads them if they change. *FIXME: this was broken during refactoring, need to bring it back...*
+The goal is to be 100% compatible with the complete ShaderToy feature set.
+This is still in progress; see below for what is & isn't supported so far.

+We also provide some useful extensions to ShaderToy's capabilities:
+* GLSL code can be stored in external files
+* You can edit the code in a text editor of your choice.
+Wehn you save the file, we'll detect the change and aautomaatically reload.
+* You can provide your own assets rather than having to use ShaderToy's built in ones (although you can use the built-in ones too).

 Project name
 ------------

-ShaderToolQt is a working title only, because it's pretty crap.
-Other ideas:
+Still undecided.
+ShaderToolQt is a working title only, it's pretty crap.

-ShaderTide (a contraction of "ShaderToy IDE"), ShaderKitchen, ShaderBakery, PixelKitchen, PixelBakery, PixelToy, FragmentToy, Pixery, Pixelhouse, Pixelhaus, Shaderhaus, Shaderhouse, Nightshader, N-Shade, V-Shade
+Other ideas: ShaderTide, ShaderKitchen, ShaderBakery, PixelKitchen, PixelBakery, PixelToy, FragmentToy, Pixery, Pixelhouse, Pixelhaus, Shaderhaus, Shaderhouse, Nightshade, N-Shade, V-Shade,

 Features